 What kind of repertoire do Loud & Proud perform?

-We have a broad repertoire which includes everything from Latin rounds, via protest and world music, to pop songs, show tunes, gospel, folk and Christmas carols.
-Most songs will be split into arrangements for Soprano/Alto/Tenor/Bass without accompanying music.
+We have a broad repertoire which includes everything from protest and world music to pop songs, classical repertoire, show tunes, gospel, folk songs and Christmas carols.
+Most songs will be split into arrangements for Soprano/Alto/Tenor/Bass – a cappella – without any accompanying music.

 How is the music taught?

-All songs are taught by ear – you are not expected to be able to read music, but most of the material we use will be given out with musical notation so it can help in the short term if you do.
+All songs are taught by ear – you are not expected to be able to read music but most of the source material we use will have musical notation, so it can help in the short term if you do.
 Don’t be put off if you’ve not seen this before; our aim is to use it to get started, but to eventually be able to sing without looking at the words or music.
 A range of other resources are also provided to help you learn the music, such as sung files of your part.

-How many concerts do Loud & Proud perform each year?
+How many concerts does Loud & Proud perform each year?

 Do I need to provide my own performance outfits?

 Yes.
-For our main concerts we generally wear a smart black outfit which we ask you to provide.
+For our main concerts we generally wear a smart black outfit and one ‘rainbow’ colour, which we ask you to provide.

 How many rehearsals do I need to attend each term?

-It is important that singing members try to attend as many rehearsals as they possibly can – a minimum of 70% is encouraged, as any less has the effect of really slowing down the learning process in your section and has a knock-on to the whole choir.
-We understand there will be circumstances from time to time that prevent a member from attending, but the more often you come along, the more beautiful the music will be!
+It is important that singing members try to attend as many rehearsals as they possibly can.
+A minimum of 70% is encouraged, as any less can really slow down the learning progress for the whole choir.
+We understand that there will occasionally be circumstances which prevent members from attending – but the more often you come along, the more beautiful the music will be!

 Do I have to pay anything to join as a singing member?

 Yes.
-There is a subscription to pay for being a member of Loud & Proud; this helps us cover the hire of our rehearsal space, for buying sheet music, etc. Our current subscription rates are £6 per month if you’re not earning and £15 per month if you are earning, payable monthly by standing order.
-However, we don’t wish to exclude anybody from Loud & Proud for financial reasons and new singing members should not be deterred from joining because of financial difficulties.
+There is a subscription to pay for being a member of Loud & Proud; this helps us cover the hire of our rehearsal space, buying sheet music, etc. Our current subscription rates are £6 per month if you’re not earning and £17 per month if you are earning, payable monthly by standing order.

 Is there a social element to the choir?

-Oh yes!
-We are a very sociable group!
-A lot of people have joined Loud & Proud because they want to do something within the LGBT community that isn’t just associated with going out to bars and clubs, and we welcome anybody who would like to make friends in this way.
-That said, we will often go out for a ‘wee refreshment’ after rehearsals and performances, and we’d be delighted if you’d like to join us.
-We also meet up to socialise out with the singing context, so feel free to invite us to barbeques, parties, or to arrange social excursions for us!
+Oh yes – we are a very sociable group!
+A lot of people have joined Loud & Proud because they want to do something within the LGBT community that isn’t just going out to bars and clubs, and we welcome anybody who would like to make friends in this way.
+That said, we will often go out for a wee ‘refreshment’ after rehearsals and performances, and we’d be delighted if you’d like to join us.
+We also meet up to socialise outwith the rehearsal schedule, so feel free to invite us to barbecues, parties, or to arrange social excursions for us!